GhumanNavneet/AI-100-Design-Implement-Azure-AISol/Lab3-Basic_Filter_Bot/02-Basic_Filter_Bot.md

 Let's get down to business.
 We need to fill out MainDialog within PictureBot.cs so that our bot can react to what users say they want to do.
 Based on our results from Regex, we need to direct the conversation in the right direction.
 Read the code carefully to confirm you understand what it's doing.

 1. In **PictureBot.cs**, add following namespaces to the top of the file

+   > **Note:-** If the namespaces already exists please ignore and continue to the next step.

     ```csharp
     using Microsoft.Bot.Schema;